 A cautious first half

 At 12.15 p.m. local time, 68 women set off for a race one of the most challenging road race courses the Olympics have ever seen.
 The 136- kilometre race consisted of two circuits which included several steep climbs and a two-kilometre cobbles section the peloton would traverse multiple times.
-In all accounts, the race would be determined on the final climb, either up it or down the dangerous descend.
+In all accounts, the race would be determined on the final climb, either up it or down the dangerous descent.

 Knowing what was in store, the race started off cautiously with only one youngster daring to make an early move while others preserved their legs.